Course Number and Title: MGT 231 Human Resources Management

 - Describe the role of the human resources department in the strategic planning process.
 (CCC 1, 4; MAN PGC 2, 4; LOM PGC 6, 7)

-- Explain the legal and the social-cultural environment surrounding human resource management issues.
+- Explain the legal and the social-cultural environment surrounding the human resource management process.
 (CCC 1, 2, 4; MAN PGC 1, 2, 3, 4; LOM PGC 7)

 - Explain the functions of human resource planning, recruitment, selection, training, development, and performance appraisal.
 (CCC 1, 2, 4; MAN PGC 1, 2, 3, 4; LOM PGC 6, 7)